 A doctor will often prescribe a combination of these medications in conjunction with psychotherapy and other supportive methods.

 If you’re concerned that you or a loved one has bipolar disorder, it’s important to talk to your doctor.
 People of all ages can have bipolar disorder.
 Don’t brush off severe changes in mood as a sign of aging.

-Someone with late onset bipolar could be experiencing a manic episode with symptoms such as:
+Someone with late onset bipolar disorder could be experiencing a manic episode with symptoms such as:

 Signs of a depressive episode can include: